tommycp96/build-with-ai/README.md

 This project demonstrates how to integrate the latest AI technologies with a web application.
 The app accepts user prompts, processes them using Google Vertex AI, and displays the AI's responses in a clean, styled format.

-> This project has been deployed to my Cloud Run and publicly accessible through this URL https://build-with-ai-sw52hvjzda-uc.a.run.app
+> This project has been deployed on Google Cloud Run and publicly accessible through this URL https://build-with-ai-sw52hvjzda-uc.a.run.app

 ## Features